 The example of Paul's miracle-working is followed by two episodes that involve false attempts to accomplish the miraculous.
-The first relates the unsuccessful attempt by a group of Jewish exorcists to use the name of Yeshua in their practice (Acts 19:13-16).
-The second shows the triumph of the Gospel over magic and the occult (Acts 19:17-19).
+The first relates the unsuccessful attempt by a group of Jewish exorcists to use the name of Jesus in their practice (19:13-16).
+The second shows the triumph of the gospel over magic and the occult (19:17-19).
 There were imposters who went around making a living by various kinds of pseudo-scientific or clairvoyant powers, including the practice of exorcism.
 They were ready to call on the names of any and every god or divinity in their chants - and often they recited long lists of the names so as to be sure of including the right god in any particular case.
 Even pagans used the various names of God.
-22 These lewish exorcists (Luke 11:19) now proceeded to use the name of Yeshua in an effort to match Paul's powers.
-But some traveling Jewish exorcists also tried to invoke the name Yeshua, by using the formula: I charge you by the Yeshua whom Paul preaches.
-Unlike Paul, they did not know the Person they named nor have His power delegated to them.
+460 These Jewish exorcists (Luke 11:19) now proceeded to use the name of Yeshua in an effort to match Paul's powers.
+But some traveling Jewish exorcists also tried to invoke the name of the Lord Yeshua, by using the formula: I charge you by the Yeshua whom Paul preaches.
+Unlike Paul, however, they did not know the Person they named nor have His power delegated to them.
 Seven sons of a Jewish ruling kohen named Sceva were doing this.
-Sceva was a Latin name.
-He was a Jew but had perverted Judaism in Ephesus because any acting high priest would be ministering in the Temple, not Ephesus.
-23 Like Simon (see Acts Ba - Simon the Sorcerer), he was power hungry.
+Sceva was a Latin name. ${f He}$ was a ${f Jew}$ but had perverted ${f Judaism}$ in ${f Ephesus}$ because any acting ${f high}$ priest would be ministering in the Temple in Jerusalem, not Ephesus.
+461 Like Simon (see Ba -Simon the Sorcerer), he was power hungry.
 But the attempted formula failed.
-The evil spirit answered them, "I recognize Yeshua and I am acquainted with Paul, but you, who are you to give me this order" (Acts 19:13-15)?
+The evil spirit answered them, "I recognize Yeshua and I am acquainted with Paul, but you, who are you to give me this order" (19:13-15)?